The campus phone system is out-of-service. Internet and email have not been impacted.

 ELA 096: Editing for College

-Provides nonnative speakers of English with editing strategies to improve sentence-level grammar within a written text.
+Provides students who are learning English as an additional language with editing strategies to improve sentence-level grammar within a written text.
 Students maintain editing logs, focus on their grammar error patterns, and work on a variety and accuracy of sentence structures.
-Prerequisite(s): Placement by permit code or test results.
+Prerequisite: Placement by instructor/advisor or test results.
+Dual listed as AENGL 96.

 Course Level Objectives